-In the last three decades, formal strategic planning (hereinafter referred to as FSP) has attracted the researcher's interest.
-As a matter of fact, there have been a lot of researches that investiga at the relationship between FSP and performance, but most of the research results were insignificant.
+In the last three decades, formal strategic planning (here in after referred to as FSP) has attracted the researcher's interest.
+As a matter of fact, there have been a lot of researches that investigated the relationship between FSP and performance, but most of the research results were insignificant.
 Researches on the relationship between FSP and performance of organization showed unconvincing evidence.
 Some findings empirically proved that FSP could improve performance while some others showed there was no effect of FSP on performance.
-An early study on the relationship between FSP and performance of a group with formal strategic planning is better than a company without planner.
+An early study on the relationship between FSP and performance conducted by Thune and House (1970) indicated that the economic performance of a group with formal strategic planning is better than a company without planner.
 It was supported by Herold (1972) who proved that FSP has a positive effect on financial performance.
-Meanwhile, Capon et al. (1994)
+Meanwhile, Capon et al. (1984) stated that the higher the sophistication of strategic planning process, the better the company performance.
+In addition, Sinha (1989) as well as Ramanujam and Venkatraman (1987) claimed that as a planning action the strategic planning process will give real values to the company.